moebrowne/init-project/README.md

     Where to create your new project, default: "./"

 --no-git
-    Do not initialise as git repository
+    Do not initialise as git repository, default: false
 ```